SaudC21/Blog-Project/README.md

 # Blog-Project
- Respnsive blog using HTML and CSS
+ Respnsive blog using only HTML and CSS.